Theodore G. Bilbo: State Senate

 On November 5, 1907, Bilbo was elected to the Mississippi State Senate.
 He served there from 1908 to 1912.
-In 1909 he attended non-credit summer courses at the University of Michigan Law School when the legislature was not in session.Larry Thomas Balsamo, Theodore G. Bilbo and Mississippi politics, 1877–1932, 1967, p.
-36.
+In 1909 he attended non-credit summer courses at the University of Michigan Law School when the legislature was not in session.

 In 1910, Bilbo attracted national attention in a bribery scandal.
 After the death of U.S. Senator James Gordon, the legislature was deadlocked in choosing between LeRoy Percy or former Governor James K. Vardaman as Gordon's successor.
-After 58 ballots, on February 28, Bilbo was one of several candidates to break the stalemate by switching his vote to Percy, who won 87–82.
+After 58 ballots, on February 28, Bilbo was one of several legislators who broke the stalemate by switching to Percy.
 Bilbo told a grand jury the next day that he had accepted a $645 bribe from L. C. Dulaney but that he had done so as part of a private investigation.
 The State Senate voted 28–10 to expel him from office, falling one vote short of the 3/4 majority needed.
 The Senate passed a resolution – which did not require a 3/4 majority – calling him "unfit to sit with honest, upright men in a respectable legislative body."

 During his subsequent campaign for lieutenant governor, Bilbo commented on Washington Dorsey Gibbs, a state senator from Yazoo City.
 Gibbs was insulted and broke his cane over Bilbo's head during an ensuing skirmish.
 But Bilbo's campaign was successful, and he served as lieutenant governor from 1912 to 1916.
 One of his first acts as lieutenant governor was to remove from the records the resolution calling him "unfit to sit with honest men."

 First governorship

 After serving as Lieutenant Governor of Mississippi for four years, Bilbo was elected governor in 1915.
-Cresswell (2006) argues that in his first term (1916–20), Bilbo had "the most successful administration" of all the governors who served between 1877 and 1917, putting state finances in order and supporting Progressive measures such as compulsory school attendance, a new charity hospital, and a board of bank examiners.
+Cresswell (2006) argues that, in his first term (1916–1920), Bilbo had "the most successful administration" of all the governors who served between 1877 and 1917, putting state finances in order and supporting Progressive measures such as compulsory school attendance, a new charity hospital, and a board of bank examiners.

 In his first term, his Progressive program was largely implemented.
 He was known as "Bilbo the Builder" because he authorized a state highway system, as well as limestone crushing plants, new dormitories at the Old Soldiers' Home, a tuberculosis hospital, and his work on eradication of the South American tick.
+Several other reforms were carried out during Bilbo’s time in office; affecting areas such as agriculture, education, taxation, public health, social welfare and labor rights.

 In 1916 he pushed through a law eliminating public hangings.
 The Haynes Report, a call to national action in response to race riots throughout the summer of 1919, pointed to Bilbo as exemplifying the collective failure of the states to stop or even prosecute thousands of lawless executions over several decades.
 Before the mob lynching of John Hartfield in Ellisville, Mississippi, on June 26, 1919, according to the report, Bilbo said in a speech: